-The United Kingdom legislation Statutory Instrument 2000 No 1850 - Merchant Shipping (EPIRB Registration) Regulations 2000, requires the compulsory registration of all 406 MHz EPIRBs carried on UK vessels.
+The United Kingdom's legislation Statutory Instrument 2000 No 1850 - Merchant Shipping (EPIRB Registration) Regulations 2000, requires the compulsory registration of all 406 MHz EPIRBs carried on UK vessels.

-The 406 MHz Distress & Security Registry is located at MRCC Falmouth and is responsible for the registration of UK encoded EPIRBs.
+The UK Distress & Security Beacon Registry is located at MRCC Falmouth and is responsible for the registration of UK encoded EPIRBs.
 Upon successful registration, the beacon owner is issued with a copy of the database entry and two "proof of registration labels".
 The database is validated approximately every 3 years in line with IMO recommendations.